incrudable/forms/README.md

     fetched using an AJAX request.
 When set to "dynamic" the developer must also supply a valid "optionSourceHook"

-  * optionSourceHook - optional - a string used to identify which [hook] (#hooks) should be called to obtain the list of "options".
+  - optionSourceHook - optional - a string used to identify which [hook](#hooks) should be called to obtain the list of "options".
 The hook must return an Observable<Option[]>

 ## Built-in Renderers

 The core implemenation of Incrudable Forms is decoupled from any one